Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Instantons

 We compare the fitting results of the slope $A_{N_{I}}$ together with our previous outcomes of lattices $\beta$ = 6.0000, $V = 14^{4}$ and $\beta$ = 6.0522, $V = 18^{3}\times32$, as shown in Fig.~\ref{fig:instanton_fitting_results}.
 Figure~\ref{fig:instanton_fitting_results} and the fitting results in Table~\ref{tb:num_instanton_fitting_slopes} indicate that the slope $A_{N_{I}}$ and intercept $B_{N_{I}}$ are consistent with our previous outcomes and predictions $A_{N_{I}}^{\text{Pre}}$ and $B_{N_{I}}^{\text{Pre}}$, respectively.

-Furthermore, Fig.~\ref{fig:instanton_fitting_results} shows that the influences of the finite lattice volume and discretization on the increases in the numbers of instantons and anti-instantons are negligible and one pair of additional monopole and anti-monopole of the magnetic charges $m_{c}$ = 1 makes one instanton or anti-instanton.
+Furthermore, Figure~\ref{fig:instanton_fitting_results} shows that the influences of the finite lattice volume and discretization on the increases in the numbers of instantons and anti-instantons are negligible and that one pair of additional monopole and anti-monopole of the magnetic charges $m_{c}$ = 1 makes one instanton or anti-instanton.

-Therefore, we give a prediction concerning the number of instantons and anti-instantons being in the configurations of the additional monopoles and anti-monopoles with the magnetic charges as follows:
+Therefore, we provide a prediction concerning the number of instantons and anti-instantons being in the configurations of the additional monopoles and anti-monopoles with the magnetic charges as follows:

 Similarly, the prediction of the number density of the instantons and anti-instantons in the configurations of the additional monopoles and anti-monopoles with the magnetic charges is

 Next, we investigate the effects of the finite lattice volume and discretization on the calculated results of the number density of the instantons and anti-instantons of the additional monopoles and anti-monopoles and compare the numerical results with the predictions.